Skip to main content

 " I will always be with you."

 All she wanted now was a son like his father.
-But she knew all Hastinapur wanted was an heir, to the throne.
-The war had ended five days after his death and they were back in the palace of Hastinapur victorious.
-She, for the first time, entered her real in-laws' home but without him.
+But she knew all Hastinapur wanted was an heir to the throne.
+The war had ended five days after his death, and they were back in the palace of Hastinapur victorious.
+She, for the first time, entered her real in-laws' home, but without him.
 All she could remember was his dream, " I will see Tatshri sit at the throne, I will see the palaces where Father grew up."

 She was led to one of the large chambers of the Andarmahal.
 She sank into the comfort of her bed, numb.
 The people of the palace were busy either mourning or making preparations for the new king.
 She looked away from both.
 Her mother-in-law came in with Raajmata Kunti and Queen Gandhari.
 They were here to bless her and her child.
 She felt weak and could not get up.

-" Uttara now you are giving us the only reason to live Putri.
+" Uttara, now you are giving us the only reason to live, Putri.
 Fill the palace with the cry of a baby that surpasses the wails of the widow."
 Kunti blessed her.
-Gandhari was in tears. " Your baby is the only future we have Uttara."
+Gandhari was in tears. " Your baby is the only future we have, Uttara."

-That night as she walked around the ghostly palace like a body without a soul she saw a shadow move.
+That night, as she walked around the ghostly palace like a body without a soul, she saw a shadow move.

 " Maata?
 Raajmaata?"

 " Guru Putra Aswathama?"
-Light filled the room and Uttara shrieked.
+Light filled the room, and Uttara shrieked.
 Her vision blurred.
 She could feel her body crashing to the ground.

 " What happened to me?
 My baby?"

-" Everything is fine Uttara, Aswathama had attacked to seek revenge.
+" Everything is fine, Uttara.
+Aswathama had attacked to seek revenge.
 Govind saved you two."
 Panchali forced a smile.
 The concerned Uttara touched her child.
 She thanked Madhav with all her heart in her quiet way.

 " Call him Parikshit because he was born fighting difficulties," Krishna spoke.

-The palace celebrated after days, and astrologers were called in.
+The palace celebrated for days, and astrologers were called in.
 They predicted a bright future in this reign and the next.
 They predicted the newborn would help usher in a new era.
 Everyone was happy.
 Soon her baby could crawl and learnt new things each day.
-The toddler ran around the palace with everyone chasing him, Laughs and giggles filled the air.
-She was now the respected Queen of Hastinapur, mother to the Prince, something her mother always dreamt of.
+The toddler ran around the palace with everyone chasing him.
+Laughs and giggles filled the air.
+She was now the respected Queen of Hastinapur, mother to the Prince, something her mother had always dreamt of.
 But she alone knew the price she paid for it.

 He was crowned future king.
 He called pandits from all parts of Aryavarth in an attempt to rediscover and rewrite the Vedic texts that were lost in words.
 Thus began the journey of the first written Vedic texts of the civilisation.
 He was praised by all pandits.
-Rajkumar Parikshit Mata Uttara couldn't be more proud.
-He was praised for his warrior skills, His looks reminded him of his father, He was true to all her hopes alive in flesh and blood, ready to rule the empire and usher in a bright future.
+Rajkumar Parikshit Mata Uttara couldn't be prouder.
+He was praised for his warrior skills.
+His looks reminded him of his father.
+He was true to all her hopes alive in flesh and blood, ready to rule the empire and usher in a bright future.
 With a smile, Uttara looked down from the balcony as her son waved to her from horseback before going on yet another hunting expedition.
 Thirty-year-old Uttara felt old enough to marry her son and finally rest from her most tragic married life.
 She wondered when he would come back triumphant so that she could discuss this issue with her in-laws.

 Popular posts from this blog

-The Warrior Bride
+The Warrior and Princess